In order for us to release your information, you must first call (775) 445-8568.

 Rooming-in – The biggest difference is that from the time of birth, you will remain with your baby in the same room 24 hours a day.
 Another difference is we facilitate immediate skin-to-skin contact between mother and child to promote bonding and other health advantages.
 We promote breastfeeding first since it is essential for babies to receive immunizations and other health benefits.
 Learn more here.

 The average wait time in the ER is anywhere from 1-12 hours.
 The reason for long wait times at ERs throughout the country is because they tend to be overcrowded.
 Overcrowding is partly due to the decreasing number of emergency departments, lack of insurance, and limited primary physician care.
 However, the biggest cause of overcrowding/longer wait times at the ER is the people who go to the E.R. to receive care for non-emergency issues.
 Remember that patients in the ER are triaged: Sicker or more seriously injured people get seen first.
 Some health systems, including Carson Tahoe, offer four basic levels of care outside of your primary care physician: 1.
 Walk-in Clinics 2.
 Urgent Care Clinics 3.
 Emergent Care 4.
 Emergency Services.
 By considering location, cost and severity of the care needed you will be able to determine what healthcare setting has the providers and technology that best suits your illness or injury in the most cost-effective and timely manner.
 Find out which level of care is right for you by clicking here.
+Additionally, you can check the wait time online by clicking here.

 When you are admitted into the hospital, you receive treatment by a Hospitalist.
 A Hospitalist is a doctor who specializes in the care of patients in the hospital.
 Hospitalists have completed the same schooling and training as primary care physicians – the only difference is that they treat patients inside the hospital.
 Hospitalists work closely with your primary care physician, emergency department physicians, and/or specialists to provide a seamless transition, from admission to discharge and outpatient follow-up.
 Carson Tahoe Health has numerous hospitalists on staff to care for patients staying in the hospital.